FlamingH0rse/h0rsescript/README.md

 ## **Features**

-- **Memory Unsafe**: There is no garbage collection, so every variable is your responsibility.
+- **Memory Unsafe**: There is no garbage collection, so every variable you create is your responsibility.
-- **Module Control**: Choose which libraries to use in your code using `$include`.
-You can even choose to exclude the root `h0` library from your function.
+- **Module Control**: Choose which libraries to use in your code using the `$include` keyword.
+Each function has it's own scope, which is inherited from its parent's scope.
-- **Parent Scope Editing**: Functions are able to access and modify variables in their parent scope.
+- **Parent Scope Access**: Functions are able to access and modify variables in their parent's scope.
-- **Function DataType**: Functions are treated as an object, and can be passed to another function as parameter.
+- **First Class Functions**: Functions are treated as an object of [type](#variables) `FUN`, and can be passed to another function just like any other object.

 ---